ldgabbay/jwplayer/fl5/doc/publishers/introduction.rst

 The JW Player for Flash is the Internet’s most popular and flexible media player.
 It supports playback of :ref:`any media type <mediaformats>` the `Adobe Flash Player <http://www.adobe.com/products/flashplayer/>`_ can handle, both by using simple downloads, :ref:`httpstreaming` and :ref:`rtmpstreaming`.

-The player supports various :ref:`playlist formats <playlistformats>` and a wide range of :ref:`options <options>` (flashvars) for changing its layout and behaviour.
+The player supports various :ref:`playlist formats <playlistformats>` and a wide range of :ref:`options <options>` (flashvars) for changing its layout and behavior.
 Embedding the player in a webpage :ref:`is a breeze <embedding>`.

 API
 ---

-For javascript developers, the player features an extensive :ref:`javascriptapi`.
+For JavaScript developers, the player features an extensive :ref:`javascriptapi`.
 With this API, it is possible to both control the player (e.g. pause it) and respond to playback changes (e.g. when the video has ended).

 Addons
 ------

-Both the layout and the behaviour of the player can be extended with a range of so-called addons.
-These addons are available on the `LongTail Video website <http://www.longtailvideo.com/addons/>`_.
+Both the layout and the behavior of the player can be extended with a range of so-called AddOns.
+These AddOns are available on the `LongTail Video website <http://www.longtailvideo.com/addons/>`_.
 There are three categories: skins, plugins and providers

 Skins
 ^^^^^